woleet/woleet-proofkeeper/README.md

 To sum up, this tool can be used to generate and maintain the set of timestamped proofs of existence or signature for all files in a given directory.

-Note: tags are added to the anchors according to the name of sub-folders

 ### Regex

 If you want to anchor a subset of the files present in a folder or a sub-folder, you can use the regex option which will limit the scope of this tool to the files that matches the provided regex, you can test the regex here: https://regex-golang.appspot.com/assets/html/index.html.